Arrest of Apollo Quiboloy: Reactions

-On September 4, President Marcos, responding to the condition set by the Quiboloy camp that the latter would surface if there is a "written declaration" against turning him over to the United States for "extraordinary rendition," described this as "immaterial", saying that it should be presented to the courts.
-Marcos also said that it is the vice president Duterte's right to apologize for endorsing his presidential bid, adding that he has not spoken to her since the latter's resignation from his Cabinet.
-Upon Quiboloy's arrest, Marcos commended the PNP for the operation, assuring of transparent and lawful due process and there would be no special treatment to him.
+On September 4, President Marcos, responding to the condition set by the Quiboloy camp that the latter would surface if there was a "written declaration" against turning him over to the United States for "extraordinary rendition," described this as "immaterial", saying that it should be presented to the courts.
+Marcos also said that it is vice president Duterte's right to apologize for endorsing his presidential bid, adding that he has not spoken to her since the latter's resignation from his Cabinet.
+Upon Quiboloy's arrest, Marcos commended the PNP for the operation, assuring of transparent and lawful due process, and that there would be no special treatment to him.

 Senator dela Rosa initially urged Quiboloy to surrender "because there is really a court-issued warrant", and emphasized the need for resolution.
 In his privilege speech a week later, however, he called on President Marcos to order the withdrawal of police officers at the KOJC compound, saying that the church's religious freedom and JMC students' academic rights had been affected.
 Senator Imee Marcos condemned the "excessive show of force", citing a large number of police personnel involved in the operation.
 Secretary Abalos urged Quiboloy to surrender, he stated "We have a process, we have a justice system we have to follow".

 Senator Risa Hontiveros first blamed Quiboloy for his absence in the Senate hearing that worsened the situation.
 Following Quiboloy's arrest, Hontiveros commended the authorities for their efforts while saying in her statement that Quiboloy "will be held accountable" and that their investigation would continue "to seek an end to the systematic abuse of society's most vulnerable."

 The Commission on Human Rights urged both parties to stay calm and follow the judicial process.

 The Philippine Council of Evangelical Churches called on Quiboloy and his co-accused to surrender to the police.
-The group also called on the police to comply to ethical measures in serving the arrest warrants; as well on politicians to act as peacemakers and not turn such operation into an issue for their own political gain.
+The group also called on the police to comply to ethical measures in serving the arrest warrants; as well on politicians to act as peacemakers and not turn the operation into an issue for their own political gain.